AbanoOoub/books_app/README.md

 Built with scalable, maintainable code using best practices like dependency injection, BLoC, and local data caching.

 # 🚀 Features

 🔍 Search Books: Search books by title with paginated results.

 📄 Book Details: View detailed book information.

 📡 API Integration: Fetch data from RESTFUL APIs using Dio.

 🌐 Offline Support:
-Data is cached using SQLite to enable browsing without internet.
+Data is cached using SQLite to enable browsing without the internet.
 Cached data is used when the app is offline.

 💾 Local Storage: Save full book data locally using SQLite for performance and offline access.